-When learning how to care for chocolate mint, know that it must be contained in some way to avoid the rapid spread of the chocolate herb plant.
-Horror stories of the escape of uncontained chocolate mint are shared by gardeners who planted it directly in the ground, only for it to take over the bed or spread to a neighbor's property where it must then be removed.
+Leaves of chocolate mint plants add versatility to drinks, desserts and garnishes for a variety of dishes you prepare in the kitchen.
+Growing chocolate mint, both indoors and outside, is an easy way to always have a fresh supply of the chocolate herb plant.
+Chocolate mint plants (Mentha x piperita 'Chocolate') are attractive, fragrant and easy to grow.
+As with most square-stemmed members of the mint family, growing chocolate mint can take over the area in which it is planted in the ground, readily and quickly.
+When learning how to care for chocolate mint, know that it must be contained in some way to avoid rapid spread.
+Horror stories of the escape of uncontained chocolate mint are shared by gardeners who planted it directly in the ground, only for it to take over the bed or spread to a neighbor's property where it then had to be removed.

 How to Grow and Harvest Chocolate Mint